-Rural, RM, and environmental hazards and constraints: Midpeninsula Regional Open Space District (MROSD) provided comments at the Planning Commission hearing mirroring the comments noted in their formal comment letter, below.
-MROSD engaged in multiple substantive discussions with Planning and Building Department staff to identify sites that in their view were either undevelopable, or should not be included in the inventory because the repercussions of development would be negative.
+Rural, RM, and environmental hazards and constraints: Midpeninsula Regional Open Space District (MROSD) submitted a comment letter and engaged in multiple substantive discussions with Planning and Building Department staff to identify sites that in their view were either undevelopable, or should not be included in the inventory because the repercussions of development would be negative.
 In total, MROSD identified a significant number of sites, all consisting of single-family, above-moderate income sites, that in MROSD's view should be excluded from the inventory based on various hazards, environmentally sensitive conditions, geographic conditions, and other factors impacting development.
-The County ultimately removed a significant number of sites based on MROSD's analysis.

-Coastal Sites: Planning Commissioner Ketchum identified a number of coastal sites that might be undevelopable due to potential impacts of coastal erosion and riparian corridors on these sites, as well as issues with affordability and developability assumptions for two R-3-A. The sites identified by Commissioner Ketchum were removed and/or modified.
+The County ultimately removed 183 sites based on MROSD's recommendation.
+A number of additional coastal sites were removed based on commentary from Planning Commissioner Lisa Ketcham, due to potential impacts of coastal erosion and riparian corridors on these sites, and the affordability and developability assumptions for two R-3-A designated sites in the Coastal Zone were also reassessed and modified.